DinosaurPotato534/questionableAtBest/JOURNAL.md

    	* auto bed leveling will work by having 2 of the lead screws moving, thus only tilting one axis
 * decided on this new design because of the complexity of having a bed and it's 4th axis being mounted to the 5th axis and all of that needing to be moved up and down
 * decided on the name for this project to be "Questionable at Best"

+3/22/2025
+-
+Dimitri ~3 hours
+*gained a fusion 360 student acount
+*began to practice using fusion(had prior experience with OnShape)

+3/23/2025
+-
+Dimitri & Shaan ~4 hours
+*researched necesssary electronics for 5 axis printer *figured out we would need 6 stepper motors(2 corexy, 3 zed, 1 filament)
+	*forces us to use a motherboard capable of having this many motors *began researching on how autobed leveling would work